adrianom-gh/DmC_Bloody_Palace_Randomizer/README.txt

 experience more enjoyable.

 Changes made:
+1.13
+- fixed a bug where Baby Rages did not spawn when colored enemies are disabled.
 1.12
 - added a file in \resources that gives Dante more health per enemy kill (health given to Dante may change in future updates) 1.11